Joseph-Acevedo/SNHLC/README.md

 The SNN is given an ordered list to begin with, *{1, 2,..., k}*, and the only operation it can perform on the list to get to the correct answer is to swap two elements in the list.

 **More information will be posted at a later date.
 The results of this test should be available soon**

+The next test will be using a modified version of NEAT for every Stratum, where a new innovation is adding a different type of activation function to the Stratum.
+All neurons begin with the same activation function, and through innovations they can be changed.